pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/beginner-route/lass/README.md

 ## Celadon City

-- MUST Take the center in Celadon.
+- MUST take the center in Celadon.
 Replenishes PP & sets Celadon as the warp point.
-- Bike East to Saffron City, trading Fresh Water for passage, and enter Silph Co.
+- Bike East to Saffron City, trading the Fresh Water for passage.

 ## Saffron City